EfeSenerr/github-copilot-hands-on-labs/docs/hands-on/mcp-server-starter.md

 **Duration**: 60-90 minutes
 **Difficulty**: Intermediate

-This lab is based on the Model Context Protocol's [quickstart guide](https://modelcontextprotocol.io/quickstart/server) to create an MCP server.
+This lab is mainly based on the Model Context Protocol's [quickstart guide](https://modelcontextprotocol.io/quickstart/server) to create an MCP server, with additional VS Code integration guides, screenshots, and step-by-step instructions for GitHub Copilot integration.

 ## What we'll be building